yolish/moe_unc_tsf/README.md

-# Uncertainty-Aware Mixture-of-Experts for Time Series Forecasting
+# MoGU: Mixture-of-Gaussians with Uncertainty-based Gating for Time Series Forecasting

-## Work in Progress
+This repository provide the official implementatoin for our paper: "MoGU: Mixture-of-Gaussians with Uncertainty-based Gating for Time Series Forecasting"

-This repository provide the official implementatoin for Uncertainty-Aware Mixture-of-Experts
+This repo implements:

-Main contributions in the repo:
+- Stochastic time series forecasting: extending selected TSF models to estimate mean (the prediction) and variance (the uncertainty)
-- We extend existing time series forecasting with Ensemble MoE
+- Ensemble Mixture-of-Experts for time series forecasting
-- We extend TSF models as probabilistic models
+- Ensemble Mixture-of-Gaussians for time series forecasting
-- We enable MoE with probabilistic experts, yielding both per expert and overall uncertainty estimation
+- Ensemble Mixture-of-Gaussians with Uncertainty-based gating (MoGU)
-- We introduce uncertainty driven gating
+- Uncertainty reporting at inference (Epistermic, Aleatoric and Overall) - per expert and for the entire system

 ## Setup
 ```